Karthick01234/hack-rear-camera/README.md

 send the link start with http

-common error in starting ngrok in termux to rectify this error befort start ngrok turn on your hotspot
+common error in starting ngrok in termux to rectify this error before start ngrok turn on your hotspot